Permutation-equivariant quantum K-theory X. Quantum Hirzebruch-Riemann-Roch in genus 0: -symmetries

 On the other hand,

-The transition from the first to the second line uses a version of the Campbell-Hausdorff formula which rewrites $e^{A+B/(1-q)}$ as $e^Ce^{B/(1-q)}$, where by $A$ and $B$ we denote operators without pole at $q=1$.
-Since the commutator of $[A,B]$ is divisible by $q-1$, the operator $C$ also comes out without the pole.
+The transition from the first to the second line uses a version of the Campbell--Hausdorff formula which rewrites ${\rm e}^{A+B/(1-q)}$ as ${\rm e}^C{\rm e}^{B/(1-q)}$, where by $A$ and $B$ we denote operators without pole at $q=1$.
+Since the commutator of $[A,B]$ is divisible by $q-1$, the operator~$C$ also comes out without the pole.

-Comparing with the formula for $T_{\g_{rm}^{(1)}}\L_X^{fake}$, we find that the factor $e^{B/(1-q)}$ coincides with
+Comparing with the formula for $T_{\g_{rm}^{(1)}}\L_X^{\rm fake}$, we find that the factor ${\rm e}^{B/(1-q)}$ coincides with

-Given that $\f_r^{(\zeta)} \in \Delta_{\zeta} \Psi^m(T_{\f_{rm}^{(1)}}\L_X^{fake})\otimes \Lambda$, and using the fact that $\Delta_{\zeta}$ does not depend on $Q$, we conclude, that $e^{B/(1-q)}\f_r^{(\zeta)} \in \Delta_{\zeta} \Psi^m(T_{\g_{rm}^{(1)}}\L_X^{fake})\otimes \Lambda$.
+Given that $\f_r^{(\zeta)} \in \Delta_{\zeta} \Psi^m\big(T_{\f_{rm}^{(1)}}\L_X^{\rm fake}\big)\otimes \Lambda$, and using the fact that $\Delta_{\zeta}$ does not depend on~$Q$, we conclude, that ${\rm e}^{B/(1-q)}\f_r^{(\zeta)} \in \Delta_{\zeta} \Psi^m\big(T_{\g_{rm}^{(1)}}\L_X^{\rm fake}\big)\otimes \Lambda$.